Essenceia/essenceia.github.io/content/thoughts/Exceptional_Engineers/index.md

 showTaxonomies: true
 ---

-A few weeks back I was asked a seemingly innocuous question by an online friend :
+A few weeks back I was asked a seemingly innocuous question by an friend:

 > In the context of engineering, what do you think people who become genuinely exceptional are usually good at?